File Browser

 The “security_opt” section prevents your container processes from gaining additional privileges.
 This is an important security consideration.

 By default, File Browser runs on port 8080, but you can change it if necessary.
-I have utilised an available environment variable "FB_PORT" to set the listen port to 6060.

 The "labels" section allows the Watchtower service to keep this container update automatically.